 - Production Deployment: This step will deploy the ML model to the production environment- flexibility to change environment configuration such as instance type (CPUs/GPUs) and count.

 MLOps Workload Manager Architecture and AWS services

 - AWS CodeBuild

 - AWS CodePipeline

 - Amazon S3

 You will be incurring charges on your AWS account while running this solution.
-Once you delete the cloudformation template all services gets removed from your environment and your billing for the solution stops.
+Once you delete the cloud formation template, all services get removed from your environment, and your billing for the solution stops.
 As of 3rd November 2022, the cost for running this solution with the default settings in the Mumbai Region is approximately $211 / month.

 Prices are subject to change.
 For details, refer AWS service pricing webpage.

 Example cost table for Mumbai Region